spyder-ide/spyder-docs/doc/basic-first-aid.rst

 #. **Restart Spyder**, and try what you were doing before again.

 #. **Upgrade Spyder** to the latest release, and you might find   your issue is resolved (along with new features, enhancements, and other bug fixes).
-   Minor releases come out every two months, so unless you've updated recently, there is a good chance your version isn't the latest; you can find out with the ``Check for updates`` command under the ``Help`` menu.
+   Minor releases come out every couple months, so unless you've updated recently, there is a good chance your version isn't the latest.
+You can find out with the ``Check for updates`` command under the ``Help`` menu.

    .. image:: images/basic-first-aid/basic-first-aid-updates.png
       :alt: Spyder showing view internal console option

-   To perform the update with ``conda`` (strongly recommended), from the Anaconda Prompt/Terminal/command line (on Windows/Mac/Linux) run
+   To perform the update with ``conda`` (strongly recommended), from your terminal (or Anaconda Prompt on Windows) run:

    .. code-block:: bash

  	    conda update anaconda
  	    conda update spyder

-#. **Update Spyder's dependencies and environment**, either by installing the latest version of your distribution (e.g. the recommended Anaconda), or with the relevant "update all" command in the Anaconda Prompt/Terminal/ command line (on Windows/Mac/Linux).
+#. **Update Spyder's dependencies and environment**, either by installing the latest version of your distribution (e.g. the recommended Anaconda), or with the relevant "update all" command in your terminal (or Anaconda Prompt on Windows).
    To get the latest stable version of everything using ``conda``, you can run:

    .. code-block:: bash